chmichael/HeliumMonitor/README.md

 Join the unofficial nebra for more!
 - https://discord.gg/JCmFwFVp

-is software that is available free of charge except the "SSH functionality which is provided only for people who donated".
+this software that is available free of charge except the "SSH functionality which is provided only for people who donated".
 (Donation equal or more to 1 HNT for per Device).